buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

 working-directory
     The working-directory option lets to specify a directory where the tests will run.
-The testrunner will change to this directory whe run.
+The testrunner will change to this directory when run.

 (Note that, at this time, due to limitations in the Zope test runner,